davidesner/connection-docs/tutorial/branches/merge-to-production.md

 permalink: /tutorial/branches/merge-to-production/
 ---

-Now we're finally at the point where we merge the branch to production.
-We can either do full or partial merge.
-We'll start with partial merge.
+In the previous section you learned about [conflicting changes and how to resolve them](/tutorial/branches/simultaneous-changes/).
+Now you're finally at the point where you merge the branch to production.
+You can either do full or partial merge.
+Let's start with a partial merge.

 ## Partial merge